cooldudemcgeexl/nottheonion/README.md

 An AI-powered parody news website.
 Final project for Software Engineering class.

 ## What is it?
-**Not** The Onion is a wensite serving pre-generated articles designed to mimic the style of [The Onion](www.theonion.com).
+**Not** The Onion is a website serving pre-generated articles designed to mimic the style of [The Onion](www.theonion.com).
 The articles are uncannily similar, hence the idea, "I can't believe it's **not** The Onion!"

 All articles are generated using OpenAI's API.
 See the `article-script` folder for details.
 Output is curated.